shrikantkunte/Achilles/README.md

-Achilles (v1.5)
+Achilles
 ========

-Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems (ACHILLES) - descriptive statistics and data quality checks on an OMOP CDM v4/v5 database
+Automated Characterization of Health Information at Large-scale Longitudinal Evidence Systems (ACHILLES) - descriptive statistics and data quality checks on an OMOP CDM v5 databases

 Achilles consists of several parts:
 1. Precomputations (for database characterization)
-2. Achilles Heel for data quality and
+2. Achilles Heel for data quality
 3. Export feature for AchillesWeb
+4. Index generation for better performance with Atlas Data Sources

-Achilles Heel is actively being developed for CDM v5.x only.
+Achilles is actively being developed for CDM v5.x only.

 Getting Started
 ===============